SELECTION OF QUESTIONS AND ANSWERS

 Students spend about 1 minute in getting into a chi kung state of mind, 8 minutes in practicing the stances, and 1 minute in the conclusion.

 In the body of the practice session, which takes about 8 minutes in a 10-minute session, students may use one of the following methods.
 They may practice all the stances.
-There aae about 7 major stances, namely Three-Circle, Horse-Riding, Bow-Arrow, False-Leg, Four-Six, Single Leg and Unicorn.
-So they spend about 1.5 minutes on each stance.
+There are about 7 major stances, namely Three-Circle, Horse-Riding, Bow-Arrow, False-Leg, Four-Six, Single Leg and Unicorn.
+So they spend slightly more than 1 minute on each stance.
 Or they spend 1 minute each on the six stances, and the remaining 2 minutes on the selected stance, like the Three-Circle or the Horse-Riding.
-Or they spend all the 8 minutes on the selected stance.
+Or they spend all the 8 minutes on the selected stance in whatever way they feel fit.

 Then they spend 1 minute on the conclusion, which is standing meditation, facial massage, point massage and heavenly drums.